Wellesley students can meet with trained peer tutors to discuss any aspect of their writing or the writing process.

 What do the writing tutors do?

 Tutors work with you one-on-one, helping you with your writing assignments, including summaries, response papers, essays, research papers, lab reports, and senior theses.
-Tutors can help you with any writing assignment for any course.
-In addition, tutors are available to advise you on cover letters and application essays for fellowships or graduate or professional school.
+Tutors can help you with any English-language writing assignment for any course.
+In addition, tutors can advise you on cover letters and application essays for fellowships or graduate or professional school.